Menu Close

 Visible Physical Signs Associated with Stimulants

-Stimulant psychoactive substances like amphetamines and cocaine are hugely addictive, leading to distinct changes in a person’s physical appearance.
-Dilated pupils, weight loss from decreased appetite, and alternating periods of excessive energy followed by extreme fatigue when the drug wears off are common signs and symptoms of stimulant abuse.
+Addictive stimulants like amphetamines and cocaine change a user’s appearance.
+Dilated pupils and alternating periods of excessive energy followed by extreme fatigue are common signs and symptoms of stimulant abuse.
+Weight loss is another easy-to-spot symptom of stimulant abuse.
+Weight loss from stimulant abuse may become severe.

 Recognizing Symptoms Related to Depressant Use

-Many familiar drugs, both legal and illicit, are depressants.
-The depressant family of psychoactive substances is extensive and includes alcohol, anti-anxiety medications (e.g., alprazolam and diazepam), and opioid prescription painkillers like fentanyl, hydrocodone, oxycodone, and codeine.
-Heroin, an illegal drug, is also an opioid, as is morphine.
+Depressants include alcohol, anti-anxiety medications, and opioid prescription painkillers like fentanyl, hydrocodone, oxycodone, and codeine.
+Heroin, an illegal drug, is also an opioid.

-No one should abruptly stop consuming depressants except under a doctor’s close supervision.
+No one should abruptly stop using depressants except under a doctor’s supervision.
+Going “cold turkey” on any depressant drug can be very dangerous.

 NuLife Behavioral Health provides outpatient treatments addressing both mental health disorders, including depression and anxiety, alongside addiction, helping individuals reclaim control over life again.